Wihotka/layout_photo-school/README.md

 # Skillbox - Photo School
 This project was made as a layout coursework for __Skillbox__ online school.
-You can check info below for more deatails.
+You can check info below for more details.

 ## Instruments
 - HTML5